Bringing HS2 to Euston will need ‘compromise’ says minister

 Mr Merriman wrote that revised schedules will be confirmed once plans for Euston have been redeveloped.

-But the target cost excluding the eastern leg of Phase 2b from the West Midlands to the East Midlands has soared to between £53 billion and £61 billion (at 2019 prices).
+But the target cost excluding the eastern leg of Phase 2b from the West Midlands to the East Midlands has soared to between £53bn and £61bn (at 2019 prices).